1. POLICY

 5.10 USC faculty, staff, and student employees traveling overseas must comply, as applicable, with all applicable Export Control and sanction regulations.
 This includes:

-• License requirements for exports: Obtaining a license from the Department of Commerce and/or State before taking export-controlled items overseas (e.g., proprietary software source code, equipment) unless a license exception applies.
+- License requirements for exports: Obtaining a license from the Department of Commerce and/or State before taking export-controlled items overseas (e.g., proprietary software source code, equipment) unless a license exception applies.
 See Section 5.5 (Actual Exports);

-• Economic Sanctions: Adhering to any OFAC economic and trade sanctions imposed against targeted foreign countries and regimes for reasons of national security and foreign policy.
+- Economic Sanctions: Adhering to any OFAC economic and trade sanctions imposed against targeted foreign countries and regimes for reasons of national security and foreign policy.
 See Section 5.12, below; and

-• FCPA considerations: Adhering to the requirements of the FCPA in all foreign financial transactions.
+- FCPA considerations: Adhering to the requirements of the FCPA in all foreign financial transactions.
 (See “Doing Business with International Partners”).

 5.11 USC-related Student Travel Abroad: All USC-related international travel by undergraduate or graduate students, whether as part of a program, group, or individually, must adhere to USC’s Student Travel Abroad – Destination Restrictions and Crisis Management policy.
 This includes: (1) study abroad under the direction of the office of study abroad within a school or department; (2) travel initiated by a student-led organization affiliated with USC; (3) faculty-led travel in connection with an individual faculty academic or research activity, and (4) students traveling independently of a study abroad program, usually to perform field study, research, attend conferences, or other professional development activities.
 The policy addresses USC health insurance and International SOS coverage for student travelers, release forms, required health and safety information, and pre-trip orientations and preparation.
 The Student Travel Abroad policy is a minimum and programs or Schools within USC may have additional requirements.
-All instances of student travel to countries with U.S. Department of State (DOS) travel warnings, Center for Disease Control (CDC) warnings, or other indicators that might suggest conditions are unhealthy or particularly dangerous for travel, require USC Strategic and Global Initiatives and Provost approval.
+All instances of student travel to countries with U.S. Department of State (DOS) travel warnings, Center for Disease Control (CDC) warnings, or other indicators that might suggest conditions are unhealthy or particularly dangerous for travel, require the Office of Global Initiatives and Provost approval.

 5.12 Travel to OFAC-sanctioned Countries: Travel to an OFAC-sanctioned country such as North Korea, Cuba, Syria, or Iran is restricted and licensing requirements generally apply to professional and research-related activities in those countries.
 Visit the U.S Department of Treasury website to review a current list of countries subject to sanction under OFAC regulations (see “Related Policies and Additional References” to obtain a current list of all countries subject to OFAC sanctions).